This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Lumbar Nerve Root Injection

 A lumbar nerve root injection is a procedure to inject medicines at the nerve roots of your lumbar (lower back) spine.
-A nerve root is the area where the nerves branch out from the spinal cord.
 This procedure is done to decrease inflammation and pain.

 - You have a fever.